taseebali/real-time-vision-system/src/core/README.md

 # Core Module

-This module contains the main orchestration logic for the Blind Assistant application.
+This module contains the main orchestration logic for the Real Time Vision System application.

 ## Overview